DOSull/Spatial-Data-Science/labs/mini-project/aotearoa-new-zealand-physical-geography-data.md

 Another resource here is the Landcover Database for New Zealand (LCDB5) available from [here](https://lris.scinfo.org.nz/layer/104400-lcdb-v50-land-cover-database-version-50-mainland-new-zealand/data/).
 Note that different from the other examples on this page, this is a vector dataset of polygons.

+## Another useful source
+The [`disdat`](https://rdrr.io/cran/disdat/man/disdat-package.html) package provides some nicely packaged data layers relating to New Zealand which are particularly useful for plant species distribution modelling, but might find other uses too.

 # Data handling
 A major challenge with any of these datasets is their size, so figuring out how to deal with that is an initial challenge.
 Note that the platforms linked above allow you to crop layers _before_ you download them which can save some headaches dealing with huge file and download sizes.

 In some cases you'll want to clip the data to a more restricted study area.
-This can be accomplished in _R_ using the `terra::crop` function or in any GIS with 'clip' or similarly named tools.
+This can be accomplished in _R_ using the `raster::crop` function or in any GIS with 'clip' or similarly named tools.

 In other cases you are not interested in the whole layer at all, but rather in the values of the layer at a collection of point locations.
-The process of assigning values to points from a raster data layer is usually called 'extraction' and you can do this using `terra::extract` or with the relevant tools in any GIS.
+The process of assigning values to points from a raster data layer is usually called 'extraction' and you can do this using `raster::extract` or with the relevant tools in any GIS.

 If you are unsure about any of this, just ask!